DeWalt 20V Max Compact Brushless Drill/Driver DCD777C2 Review

 Should You Buy the DeWalt 20V Max?

 Undeniably, the DeWalt 20V Max Compact Brushless Drill/Driver DCD777C2 is an excellent cordless drill.
-It handed our most challenging drilling and driving tasks with relative ease, usually tying for the top spot overall.
-It's not overly expensive and is decently convenient, but we wish it offered better battery life.
+It handled our most challenging drilling and driving tasks with relative ease, often rivaling any other top performance overall.
+It's not overly expensive and is decently convenient, but we wish it offered better battery life, for the included batteries.
 The DCD777C2 is a decent value, holding its own against the best drills while having a slightly lower list price.
-It is still a bit expensive for the casual homeowner but could be a good pick for someone who wants exceptional drilling and driving performance and doesn't mind the reduced battery life.
+It is still a bit expensive for the casual homeowner but could be a good pick for someone who wants the exceptional drilling and driving performance of a higher-end tool.

 What Other Drill Should You Consider?

-If you are loyal to the yellow and black, this drill is likely the option for you.
+If you are loyal to the yellow and black, this drill or any other DeWalt Atomic series or Max XR series of drills are good options for you.
 Choosing tools from the same brand often means compatible batteries that make the battery life easier to accept since you often have backups to swap with.
-However, if you aren't already married to the Dewalt brand name, then this drill is a little more expensive than our top-performing drill, the Milwaukee M18 Fuel 1/2" Drill Driver.
-The M18 offers slightly better driving ability and a significantly longer battery life, making it a potential contender for your shortlist, depending on your goals.
+However, if you aren't already married to the DeWalt brand name, then it might be worth considering our top-performing drill, the Milwaukee M18 Fuel 1/2" Drill Driver.
+The M18 offers slightly better driving ability.
+If neither DeWalt nor Milwaukee appeal to you, and you are just starting out buying tools, then you should consider the Kobalt XTR 24-volt 1/2-in Keyless Brushless Cordless Drill KXDD 1424A-03.
+This all-in-one kit includes a tool, battery, and charger and offers exceptional performance overall.